 As I crept forward inch by inch, I could feel my patience dwindling.
-I was irritated, to say the least.
-(Never mind that it was my bright idea to run errands in the middle of rush hour.)
+I was irritated.
+I was grumbling under my breath.
+(Nevermind, that it was my bright idea to begin with to run errands in the middle of rush hour.)

-Several times I had to remind myself that it was not the end of the world.
+Several times I had to remind myself that the situation was not the end of the world.
 I mean, less than 24 hours ago I had been on a tropical island not caring at all how fast the traffic moved.
-It made me wonder why we allow trivial things (like traffic) to have such an effect on us.
+(And it moved pretty slow.)
+I wondered why we allow such trivial things (like traffic) to have such an effect on us.

-I began to consider some other ways I could use the idle time.
+And I began to consider some other ways I could use the idle time.
 Maybe I could enjoy some relaxing music or listen to an audio book to pass the time.
 Or perhaps I could call a friend.
-But then my mind drifted to the many projects I have planned for the summer, and I thought about how and in what order I should tackle them.
-By the time I reached my driveway, I had come up with several action items for a few business ideas that I’m working on.
-So, being stuck in traffic is a waste of time?
-I think not.
+But then my mind drifted to the many projects I have planned for the summer, and I thought about how, and in what order, I should tackle them.
+And by the time I reached my driveway, I had come up with several new business ideas, so being stuck in traffic wasn’t such a waste of time after all.

-We can choose how to experience life’s inconveniences, and we can choose how we use our time.
-Instead of “sitting” in traffic (or “fuming” in traffic like many of us do), what if we did more “thinking” in traffic?
+The truth is, how we experience life’s inconveniences is a choice.
+Instead of sitting in traffic (or “fuming” in traffic like so many of us do), what if we did more thinking in traffic?
 Imagine what we could accomplish…